Loading…

 Details of the precise criteria which require the performance of an EQR or hot review are established by the Firm’s Audit & Assurance Technical Committee.

 Cold file reviews of the Firm’s audits are performed on a regular basis, ensuring each SSA/RI’s work is reviewed at least annually.
-These cold file reviews are performed independently by representatives of the Firm’s external compliance consultants (Mercia).
+These cold file reviews are performed independently by representatives of the Firm’s external compliance consultants.
 Detailed reports are provided to the Audit & Assurance Technical Committee and remedial and follow-up action is taken if necessary.

 Statement on the effectiveness of the internal quality management system